 – Greet the person next to you: “I See You!”
 What kind of eye contact did you make: Veiled?
 Aggressive?
 What did you learn about the other person?

-– Demonstrations of the kind of conversation we live in every day, from blog posts and online discussions (The New Yorker, Reuters, Orion Magazine…).
+– Demonstrations of the kind of conversation we live in every day, from blog posts and online discussions (Washington and New York Post, The New Yorker, Reuters, Orion Magazine…).
 Inquiry among audience partners: “what is the substance of my experience of others?”

 – Introductions of two Opposites – roadbuilder and tree-hugger; leave the statue or remove it and rename the park; … whatever local controversy has voltage.
 Shift seating to Opposite pairs.